28 window types infographic

 24. Fixed Window

 The difference between them lies in the size of their frames.
 Fixed windows have a more exposed window frame, making them look more striking and more defined.
 This is one of the reasons they are popular in modern, minimalist homes; they add visual interest to an otherwise simple exterior.
-While their glass is not as expansive as picture windows, they still offer more light and views than other window types.
+While their glass is not as expansive as picture windows, they offer more light and views than other window types.

 fixed window example